 Comparative Negligence in a White Plains, NY Personal Injury Case

 If you are concerned that your own actions may have played a part in causing the accident that injured you, you should know that you may still be able to recover compensation anyway.
 The State of New York operated under a pure comparative fault law for personal injury negligence cases.
 The law states that injury victims who contributed to causing either the accident or their own injuries may recover compensation that matches the level of fault that the defendant shared.

 It is in your best interest to act quickly to secure your compensation after an accident.
 This is because the statute of limitations, or law that governs the length of time that a case can be filed, runs for three years for New York personal injury claims.
-In other words, if you don’t file your lawsuit within three years of the date of your accident, you will not be able to recover in a New York court.
-Get in touch with the White Plains personal injury lawyers at The Martello Law Firm, PLLC before it’s too late.
+In other words, if you do not file your lawsuit within three years of the date of your accident, you will not be able to recover in a New York court.

 To obtain a free initial case evaluation from one of our dedicated White Plains personal injury lawyers, call The Martello Law Firm, PLLC at (914) 685-6950.